Introduction

 Can I use a leveling compound on a wooden bathroom floor?

-Yes, but you need to prepare it properly.
-Seal the wood first to prevent moisture damage.
-Use a primer designed for wood before applying the compound.
+Yes, but ensure proper preparation to prevent moisture damage.
+Seal the wood first and apply a primer designed for wood before applying the leveling compound.

 How thick should I apply the leveling compound?